jax-b/ModulerKTNE/Planing_Drawings/Typed Notes.md

 || 54 ||
 ## SideCase
  - Each Side Should have its own PCB
- - Each Side Should have some indicators of each type (exluding serial and second factor)
+ - Each Side Should have some indicators of each type (excluding serial and second factor)
  - Serial and Second Factor should be on the bottom
 ## FrontOfDevice
 ### Dimensions